-You can’t out train a bad diet
+You can’t out train a “sub-optimal” diet

-Furthermore, different foods and macronutrients (fats, protein, carbohydrates) have significantly different effect on the hormones and brain centres that control hunger and eating behaviour; protein, for instance, stimulates satiety hormone release, meaning that you will feel fuller for longer after eating.
+Furthermore, different foods and macronutrients (fats, protein, carbohydrates) have a significantly different effect on your hormones and brain centres that control hunger and eating behaviour; protein, for instance, stimulates satiety hormone release, meaning that you will feel fuller for longer after eating.

-Finally, it is surprisingly difficult to burn large amounts of calories through exercise, and the calories burnt can easily be negated by your “post workout” meal.
+It’s also, surprisingly difficult to burn large amounts of calories through exercise, and the calories burnt can easily be negated by your “post workout” meal.

 Having been involved in competitive sports at a high level for most of my life, I understand what it takes to be in the best physical shape possible.
 When competing in national swimming, rugby and athletics competitions, my focus was always on specific performance goals, not aesthetics or weight loss; these are by-products of an effective and sustainable training program.

 However, lots of the common problems people encounter with exercise – such as imbalances, injuries, a lack of mobility and motivation – are often a result of making aesthetics their only goal.

 Your reasons for exercising should be positive rather than negative: train because you love yourself, not because you hate yourself.
 Celebrate what your body can do, don’t punish it for what you ate yesterday.

 When you start to train for positive reasons you will start to enjoy the process rather enduring it for the sake of your waistline.
 Enjoying your training and exercise helps integrate it into your routine, it can become something you prioritise and make time for.

 I often hear that weight loss is “80% diet, 20% exercise” there may be some element of truth in this, but the simple fact is if you want to transform your fitness, health and physique you need to give 100% effort to both your diet and your exercise routine.